GatoGraphQL/next-wordpress-starter/README.md

 ### Yoast SEO

 The Yoast SEO plugin is partially supported including most major features like metadata and open graph customization.
+For WPGraphQL only.

 #### Requirements
 * Yoast SEO plugin